-The MIDI-stops are the last in the group of stops of the Pedal, Great, Swell and Choir (only for Opus 30).
+The MIDI-stops are the last in the group of stops of the Pedal, Great and Swell.

 The MIDI stops have a number.
-The MIDI number for Great on the OPUS 5, 10 and 20 is number 1 (for Opus 30 the MIDI Great is number 2).
+The MIDI number for Great is number 1.
 This number indicates the MIDI channel used to transfer key information when playing the Great.
 MIDI has at least 16 channel to transfer data.
 The MIDI stops determine from which keyboard(s) you send key information to other device(s).